 - The event will run rain, shine, or snow.

-- A short talk will be given at the start, but the majority of the event will be a walking tour on the roads around the cemetery.
+- A short talk will be given at the start, but the majority of the event will be a walking tour in the eastern portion of the cemetery.

 - Wear your walking shoes and bring your cameras!